ttm/mass/notes.md

     - 4th movement: the circle
     - 5th movement: peals, triangles, squares, circles and walks
     - 6th movement: spectra
+      - Counterpoint of loudness:

+        also, 10**(x/12) - n.log10(2**(y/12))
+        i.e. the association of double pitch to y semitons (unknown?)
+        (double frequency is associated with the same distance in pitch, but what is the interval of pitch y (or frequency) so that a sound is perceived as twice as higher?

+        2**(21/12) ~ n.log2(10),
+        i.e. the convention of associating 10 dB to a double volume suggests that double the intensity of the sensation is related to 21 semitones = 12 + 9 = one octave and a major sixth.

+        It seems ok because it is so subjective and dependent on the sound and context.

+        21 semitons is close to two octaves, therefore, given that the convention of 10dB is very arbitrary, one might reason that neighbor octaves are not as easely associated with double pitch, but the second octave is.
     - 7th movement: samba
     - 8th movement: coda with data sonification and singing
+    - Synthesize excerpts with fs >> 100kHz for using as wavetable
+      * if s1_ is in fs=44100*4, we might obtain the same pitches is fs=44100 with s1_, s1_[::2] and with other indexes (as LUT) the resulting sound in fs is better quality.
+      Use this feature to make a high quality freeze and stretch.
     - Implement Figgus as a function to ease granular and unit synthesis
+    - Make some sort of tonal/modal harmony where voices might follow chords and scales, make the walks, and put some folcloric/ethnic melodies and rhythms.
+        - Use triads and thetrads
+        - Use chords of seconds and fourths, as well as of thirds
+        - Develop the counterpoint to the extent where:
+          * A second voice is built in accordance with a cantus firmus
+          * The second voice, and/or the cantus firmus, might have an arbitrary rhythm input by user
+          * The rules are all named, documented and configured to be respected or not.
+          * Arbitrary rules are then easy to be added.
+The Counterpoint class always runs self.rulesCheck() after a note pitch/frequency and duration is
+          * Use loudness also to move voices independently.
+          E.g. l = [a0*10**(i/12) for i in range(12)],
+          l is multiplicative factors to the note sample amplitude:
+          H(s*l[0]+s*l[7], s*l[2]+s*l[9])  # <= is a parallel perfect
+          consonant (of a perfect 5th)
+            - a_i ~ a0*10**(i/12) ~ a0*2**(1/12)
+          * Tunable counterpoint interface.
+          * Only uses pitch and duration
+          * Handles arbitrary number of voices.
+            - If voice precedence leaves it without possible moves, the note is just repeated.

+* Make a piece using RGB in (100,010,001,110,011,101,000,111) as the sequence/scale with which to follow the pitches or whatever parameter of the music or the voices. use also (.5.50, .50.5, 0.5.5, .5.5.5) and (1.50, .510,  10.5,.501,  01.5, 0.51)
+are actually the ones that deviate the most from uncollored things (black and white).
+  - Use speech and subtitles to explain the proposal, the techniques: REM therapy and influence in cognition of change ringuing and reproducing REM when awake, arbitrary fidelity, enabling new gadgets an assuring that the sound is what we intend it to be.

+* Make a tutorial piece on MASS:
+  - Use speech and singing to:
+    * expose that the fourth section is relatively independent from the other two.
+    * explain what MASS is, how it works and what we are able to do with it.
 * Transitions:
   - Make linear, exponential and power-law transitions with various values of alpha